milkteamina/kingdombuilder/README.md

 # Kingdom Builder
 Tasks:\
 -Clean up code that was touched for the last 5 days\
--Continue to finish the board and its components\
--Goal is to finish board by 4/16/2023
+-Begin to work on the elements of the Board